-- Choose how long visitors can access the password protected category after logging in
+- Choose how long visitors can access the password-protected category after logging in.

 If you want to customize the page further, you can use the shortcode for more flexibility.
 That way, you can add additional text above/below.
-Or, you could even stick the shortcode into a page builder to build a more feature rich login page.
+Or, you could even stick the shortcode into a page builder to build a more feature-rich login page.

 How to Password Protect Categories

-You’ll actually password protect categories in the Category page.
-For example, to password protect a blog category, you’d go to Posts → Categories.
+You’ll actually password-protect categories on the Category page.
+For example, to password-protect a blog category, you’d go to Posts → Categories.

-Then, at the bottom of the form, you’ll see a new Visibility box that allows you to password protect categories, as well as make categories private (available only to Admin and Editor user roles).
+Then, at the bottom of the form, you’ll see a new Visibility box that allows you to password-protect categories, as well as make categories private (available only to Admin and Editor user roles).
 You can even add multiple passwords for the same category:

 Note – the password is linked to that specific category.
-So someone who logs in with the password for that category will automatically be directed to that specific category.
-Because you can password protect multiple categories, this lets you do something like:
+So, someone who logs in with the password for that category will automatically be directed to that specific category.
+Because you can password-protect multiple categories, this lets you do something like:

-- If a visitor enters passwordA, take them to Category A
+- If a visitor enters passwordA, take them to Category A.

-- If a visitor enters passwordB, take them to Category B
+- If a visitor enters passwordB, take them to Category B.

 With that being said, when a user enters a password, they’ll automatically gain access to all subcategories of the category (if applicable).
-So keep that in mind as you build your password structure.
+So, keep that in mind as you build your password structure.